 To get even more advice, you should consider visiting blogs and forums for violinists.
 There are plenty of musicians out there who are happy to help you become a virtuoso.
 However, remember that learning on your own can have disadvantages, too.
 There’s no music teacher available to correct you when you’re doing things wrong (like having the wrong posture or holding the bow incorrectly).

 It can be difficult to give an exact figure for learning the violin.
-Learning the violin without music theory or violin lessons means every budding violinist can go at their own pace.
+Learning the violin without music theory or violin lessons near me means every budding violinist can go at their own pace.
 This can be both an advantage and a disadvantage.

 Those who are taking classes have the pace set for them and they can’t change it.
 Their practice and training is therefore regular.
 They’ll advance a bit every week.